Source: Nonni cir. 1970’s

 If you couple the concept of left-overs along with an omelette, then the result is a delicious rendition of Frittata.
 Anything goes.
 I’ve had many-a- frittata, and it’s varied from roasted vegetables, to fresh spinach, to cheese, mushrooms or potatoes.
 Even left-over meat or pasta can be diced up and added in.
 But if you have no left-overs, don’t worry, cuz this dish is lovely with fresh vegetables such as asparagus and tomatoes as an example.
 But, this is really the ‘can-do’ dish of any person in the kitchen.
 It just takes a bit of imagination to come up with your version of the Italian omelette!

 I believe rule number one in my grandparent’s house was: never, ever throw away good food.
 My grandmother made these often, my mother followed suit, and I’m now running with the baton.
 I do honestly believe that my kids will do this recipe throughout their lives too.
 The only rules that apply are: left-overs, eggs, cheese, pan, oven.

 - 2 cups vegetables use cooked left-overs veg, 2 day old pasta, etc.

 - 6 large eggs

 - 1 cup spinach fresh & washed

-- 1 cup cheese whatever you have is usually good. gryere, parmasean, tilsiter, etc..
+- 1 cup cheese whatever, use gryere, parmesan, tilsiter, etc..

-Heat oven to 200 Celsius Arrange the ingredients for your fritatta to keep the assembly simple.
+- Heat oven to 200 Celsius, arrange the ingredients for your frittata to keep the assembly simple.
 In this case, it's going to include my left- over roaster vegetables with the rest of the spaghetti from last nigh, fresh spinach, fresh leek from garden, and cheese.